 You can come to your appointment alone or bring your parents with you.

 When possible, we'll respect your wishes to keep your care private.
 But we also believe it's important to include an adult you trust when you're making important decisions.
-We can help you find ways to talk to adults about tough decisions.
+We can help you find ways to talk to the adults you trust.

 Under Virginia law, as a teenager, you can consent to receive care like an adult for issues related to: